 Pagination in Response

-The following fields in the repsonse body are related to pagination and can be utilized when doing paginated get results request.
+The following fields in the response body are related to pagination and can be utilized when doing paginated get results request.
 If they are available, you can use them to paginate the next page.
-If they are not available, that means there are no more results to be fetched.
+If they are not available, that means there are no more results to be fetched.- JSON response endpoints

 - Description: Provides the offset to use for retrieving the next page of results, if available.